gattosazio/Exploratory-Hydrologic-Analysis-of-Urban-Flooding-with-LSTM-based-Modeling/README.md

-# Hydrologic Analysis & LSTM-Based Flood Forecasting System
+# Hydrologic Analysis & LSTM-Based Flood Forecasting

 This repository contains supporting datasets, figures, data analysis pipelines, and machine-learning code for the thesis study:
 **"Development of an IoT-Based Near Real-Time Precipitation Monitoring System with Machine Learning for Hydrologic Analysis of Urban Flooding in Del Carmen, Iligan City"**